Lake Fork Fishing Reports

 Monthly Fishing Report

 I hope this information helps you in pursuit of a trophy bass on Lake Fork this month.
-Especially if its your new personal best or the big bass of the tournament!
-Good luck to all anglers and be safe out there.
+Be safe out there on the water .
 Always wear your life vest and kill switch.
 It could save your life.
 If you are thinking of coming out and would like to book a trip with me this year, feel free to contact me.
 I still have a few fall/winter dates available.
 My schedule is already booking up fast for the spring so contact me for the best dates still available.
-I would enjoy the opportunity to take you or your group fishing and help you catch the fish of your dreams!
-You can contact me to book your trip by email firstname.lastname@example.org or give me a call at 903-736-9888.
-Also, visit my website to find out more information about Lake Fork bass fishing and my guide service at www.officiallakefortrophybass.com and if you are able to make it to Lake Fork for one of the tournaments be sure to go by Diamond Sports Marine on Hwy 154 and see all the new Ranger Boats.
+I would enjoy the opportunity to take your group fishing and help you catch the fish of your dreams!
+You can contact me to book your trip by email at email@example.com or give me a call at 903-736-9888.
+Also visit my website to find out more information about Lake Fork Bass Fishing and my guide service at www.officiallakeforktrophybass.com If you are able to make to Lake Fork for one of the tournaments be sure to go by Diamond Sports Marine on Hwy 154 and see all the new Ranger Boats.
 I’m waiting on my brand new 2018 521L to get here and they will be having some arriving soon!
-If you are in the market for a boat this year its time to go see Fred for a great deal on a new one.
+If you are in the market for a boat this year it is time to go see Fred for a great deal on a new one.
 Test rides are available so feel free to contact me or call the dealership at 903-383-7829 and we will get you out on the water for a ride in one!
-I would like to thank all of my current 2017 sponsors for supporting my FLW Series tournament fishing and my guide service on Lake Fork: Toyota, Carhartt, Ranger Boats, Mercury Outboards, I Am Second, Leer, Garmin, Berkley, Abu Garcia, Santone Lures, Costa Sunglasses, Power Pole, Rigid Industries, Road Armor, Fabtech Motorsports and Elite Tungsten.
+I would like to thank all of my current sponsors for supporting my FLW Series tournament fishing and my guide service on Lake Fork: Toyota, Carthartt, Ranger Boats, Mercury Outboards, I Am Second, Leer, Garmin, Berkley, Abu Garcia, Santone Lures, Costa Sunglasses, Power Pole, Rigid Industries, Road Armor, Fabtech Motorsports and Elite Tungsten.

 Tight Lines & God Bless,James Caldemeyer